Comprehensive Guide to Effective Scalability Testing

 Features:

-• Realistic Testing: Simulates realistic user behavior and traffic patterns.
+• Realistic Testing: Simulates actual user actions and traffic patterns.

-• Integration: Integrates with CI/CD tools like Jenkins, GitLab, and Bamboo.
+• Integration: Orchestration with CI/CD tools is either with Jenkins, GitLab, or Bamboo.

 • Analytics: Offers advanced analytics and root cause analysis.